-Commodity canola produced fewer flowers per plant than seed canola (mean: 196 vs. 461), and also produced fewer pods per plant (143 vs. 299, Table 1).
+Commodity canola produced fewer flowers per plant than seed canola (mean: 196 vs. 461), and also produced fewer pods per plant (143 vs. 299, Table S1).
 In contrast, commodity canola also produced more seeds per pod than seed canola plants (mean: 23 vs. 16), but seed size was lower in commodity canola than seed canola (2.74 vs. 3.43 mg/seed).
 Finally, commodity plants were also lower-yielding than seed canola plants (mean: 6.8 vs. 9.5 g seed per plant), but produced more seeds per gram of vegetative biomass than seed canola plants (mean: 0.38 vs. 0.32), likely due to lower pollen limitation.

 Plant size had by far the strongest positive effect on the number of pods produced (see large plant paths in Figure 1), and there was evidence of pod set suppressing flower production, but pollen only directly affected seed production in seed canola.
 Pollen deposition did not alter seed production in commodity canola (Figure 4a,b,c), nor was there a direct effect of honey bee visitation or distance from field edge, at least at the levels we observed.
-In both commodity and seed canola, plant size had a strong positive effect on % pod set and seeds per pod, but did not increase seed size in commodity canola (Figure 4d,e,f).
+In both commodity and seed canola, plant size had a strong positive effect on percent pod set and seeds per pod, but did not increase seed size in commodity canola (Figure 4d,e,f).
 Pod set in seed canola decreased with distance away from the field edge and LCB shelters, and was also lower at the centre of the female bay (independent of visitation and pollen deposition).
 This distance effect was not seen in commodity canola, suggesting a more long-term pollen limitation effect in seed canola that was not captured by our snapshot of pollen and visitation.
 Plant density also had a positive direct effect on seed size in both crops; this likely indicates field areas with better microclimate or soil resources rather than density effects per se, as plants at edges of the field or in “field holes" are typically both smaller and less dense.
 Finally, pod set also had a strong negative influence on flowers per plant in both crop types, indicating that high pod set suppresses future flower production.

 Yield simulations